nallen05/old-norse/bifrost/README.md

  - "Complex runes", which are list of the format  `` `(,NAME ,@PAYLOAD) `` that represent an escape sequence.
 Example: `(:MOVE-CURSOR row column)` or `(:UP-ARROW)`

-RUNE-CASE is like CASE, except that it makes it simpler to dispatch off of runes

-BIFROST-READ always sets `*RUNE*` to the last rune read.
-If it was a complex rune, then `*RUNE-NAME*` & `*RUNE-PAYLOAD*` are also set to match.
-Otherwise they are set to NIL.
+BIFROST-READ sets `*RUNE*` to the last rune name read, or character if it was a simple rune.

 ## CBOXES

-If you define a click region with `REGISTER-CBOX!`, then raw mouse events such as `(:MOUSE-CLICK-LEFT row column)` are transformed into CBOX events such as `(:CBOX-CLICK-LEFT row column)` & `*CBOX*` is set to the matched click region.
-There is also some logic added under the hood so that CBOX processing understands if a button is released or the click was aborted by moving off the button before releasing.
+If you define a click region with `REGISTER-CBOX!`, then raw mouse events such as `(:MOUSE-CLICK-LEFT row column)` are transformed into CBOX events such as `(:CBOX-CLICK-LEFT row column)`

 The CBOX related runes are:
-  `(:CBOX-CLICK-LEFT row column)`
-    A button is left clicked, but not yet released `(:CBOX-RELEASE-LEFT row column)`
+- `:CBOX-CLICK-LEFT, :CBOX-CLICK-MIDDLE, :CBOX-CLICK-RIGHT` - A button is left clicked, but not yet released.
-    Left click & release.
-This is the usual thing to trigger buttonw `(:CBOX-UNCLICK-LEFT row column)`
+- `:CBOX-RELEASE` - comes after left/middle/right click
-    When the user clicks, then moves off of the button region before releasing in order to abort the click
+- `:CBOX-UNCLICK-LEFT` - When the user clicks, then moves off of the button region before releasing in order to abort the click
+- `:CBOX-HOVER` - like `:MOUSE-HOVER`, but over a CBOX

+When CBOXES are interacted with, BIFROST-READ sets the following:
+- `*cbox*, *cbox-container*` - the cbox the last call to BIFROST-READ interactived with (or NIL)
+- `*pressed-cbox*, *pressed-cbox-container*` - a CBOX being held down
+- `*hover-cbox*, *hover-cbox-container*` - a CBOX being hovered over (or the one being held down)

 ## MOUSE EVENTS

 BIFROST has been tested with the following XTERM mouse tracking modes:
-- 1000 - basic left click/release actions
+- 1000 - basic click/release actions
 - 1003 - hover-over events

 The terminal needs to support SGR mode.
 This is needed for mouse tracking works with large screens